 But that's not all.
 We decided to go a step further and do more than just experiment to find answers to the question of how to allocate the marketing budget.

 As a market leader with over 10 years of experience in building eCommerce, we took the components of eShops into the workshop.
 This allows us to determine how individual elements, such as page load speed, payment method selection, or order processing platforms, affect the shop's revenue.

 Divante consultants with extensive technical and business expertise interpret the impact of these models using analytics and knowledge backed by years of experience in eCommerce.

-You can learn more about Scaler on its website.
+You can learn more about Predicty on its website.
 You can also sign up for a free demo where we will show you how it works.
 If the topic of marketing analysis and distribution in the face of the cookie apocalypse is something you’re concerned about and you have any questions, contact us.